-I had one patient who was bleeding so profusely that she was severely anemic and had to be transfused with two units of blood in the emergency room.
 In my experience, xenoestrogens can cause excessive vaginal bleeding.
 Xenoestrogens are chemicals or herbs that mimic estrogen strangely.
 I have found that chemicals or herbs on the skin have 10 times as much potency compared to chemicals or herbs that are taken orally.
 This is because anything on the skin is absorbed directly into the body.
 However, anything taken orally is 90% pre-filtered by the liver.

 So, I reviewed all the products and all she had put topically on her skin.
 However, I could not find anything that was causing the problem.
 Then I asked her, "What did you do differently in the last six months?"

 She thought and thought.
 Finally, she had an "aha" experience.
 She said I been taking cinnamon xylitol gum.

 I said that's very interesting, "I've never seen cinnamon as a phytoestrogen.
 However, octyl-methoxycinnamate used as a UV protectant in sunscreen was shown to act like a strong estrogen in lab tests."
 She switched her cinnamon xylitol gum to lemon xylitol gum and all of her clumpy crampy periods went away.

 Xenoestrogens are chemicals or herbs that mimic estrogen.
 They mimic estrogen strangely.
 They are kind of like estrogen and have estrogen like effects but they are not really estrogen.